-I,, understand that as a student in the Nursing and H ealth Sciences Division at West Virginia University Parkersburg I variety of healthcare settings and may be exposed transmit infectious diseases, including Hepatitis B. will be required to care for pa I to blood or body fluids that I tients in a I am currently in the process of obtaining the would prefer to begin clinical before the vaccination the vaccination series is complete I am not fully properties.
-I do agree to complete the recommendemonstrate immunity and provide a copy to the progress and after I complete the titer.
-The titer injection.
-Hepatitis B vaccination series on series is complete.
-I under otected, and I am still at risk nded immunization series and Nursing and Health Sciences rstand that until of acquiring d titer to Division as I I have completed the Hepatitis B series and tit developed immunity to Hepatitis B. I understand I decline the Hepatitis B vaccination at this tin vaccine, I continue to be at risk of acquiring Hepat • ining this I also agree to inform my clinical instructor and the blood or body fluids occur, so that appropriate tes • Signature Date Received in Nursing and Health Sciences Division Date Signature
+I,, understand that as a student in the Nursing and H lealth Sciences Division at West Virginia University Parkersburg I variety of healthcare settings and may be exposed transmit infectious diseases, including Hepatitis B. will be required to care for pa I to blood or body fluids that atients in a I am currently in the process of obtaining the would prefer to begin clinical before the vaccination the vaccination series is complete, I am not fully perpendicular the recommendemonstrate immunity and provide a copy to the progress and after I complete the titer.
+The titer ninjection. on series is complete.
+I under rotected, and I am still at risk ided immunization series and Nursing and Health Sciences rstand that until k of acquiring d titer to Division as I I have completed the Hepatitis B series and ti developed immunity to Hepatitis B. I understand t I decline the Hepatitis B vaccination at this tin vaccine, I continue to be at risk of acquiring Hepat • ining this I also agree to inform my clinical instructor and th blood or body fluids occur, so that appropriate tes · Signature Date Received in Nursing and Health Sciences Division Date Signature